 Evaluation team members conducted site visits at all project sites, where they interviewed EMS agency leaders, project managers, community paramedics, and representatives of hospitals and other partner agencies.
 The purpose of the site visits was to obtain a better understanding of how the projects operated and to hear the perspectives of multiple stakeholders.
 The site visits were augmented with conference calls with EMSA's project manager and the site-level project managers.
-The evaluation team also reviewed minutes of local steering committee meetings.
+The evaluation team also reviewed minutes of local steering committee meetings and reports that site-level project managers submitted to EMSA's project manager.